Gas Leaf Blower Ban in US States and Cities

 Indiana

 Gas-powered leaf blowers have not been banned or significantly restricted in Indiana.
-Though local noise ordinances may apply in some areas, the use of these devices remains largely unregulated at the state level.
+Though local noise ordinances may apply in some areas, the use of these devices remains unregulated, mainly at the state level.

 • Statewide (Indiana): No national or statewide ban on buying or using gas-powered leaf blowers, leaving regulations to local jurisdictions.